 How to Add Google Analytics to WordPress

-How to Add Google Analytics to WordPress the Right Way (2024)
+How to Add Google Analytics to WordPress (2024)

-Are you looking for instructions on how to add Google Analytics to WordPress?
+Are you wondering how to add Google Analytics to WordPress the best way?
 Want to know how people are finding your site, which blog posts are most popular, how many eCommerce sales you’re making, how many of your visitors are using mobile devices, and a whole lot more?

 When you have data about how your users navigate your site, you can optimize it to get more traffic and make more money.
 The best part?
 All of the analytics data you need can be easily tracked and found using Google Analytics and MonsterInsights.

-In this article, we’ll show you how to add Google Analytics to your WordPress site using MonsterInsights, the best Google Analytics plugin for WordPress.
+In this article, I’ll show you how to add Google Analytics to your WordPress site using MonsterInsights, the best Google Analytics plugin for WordPress.

 Add Google Analytics to WordPress without Coding